How To Be The Best Damn Uncle You Can Be

 “The most important thing is when you’re an uncle is to find a shared interest or shared game, particularly something that you can tell the parents don’t have the time for but you, as an uncle, can have the time for that,” Thompson said.
 “You don’t have all the responsibilities and worries of the parents.”

-Milardo said that when uncles are close to their siblings, they find it easier to bonds with their kids.
+When uncles are close to their siblings, Milardo said, the siblings find it easier to bonds with their kids.
 When kids see that their parents trust an uncle, the uncle seems inherently trustworthy.
 The parents’ trust also makes you seem like an authority figure who’s independent from their parents.
 As a result, kids feel comfortable opening about their home life with their uncles and asking them about their family.

 “Children, even fairly young kids like five or six-year-olds will often ask uncles about their parents or complain about a rule in their households that they don’t agree with, like having to be in by seven o’clock or whatever,” Milardo said.
 “And then uncles become the springboard for the child coming to understand the parents.”